 Monday 23rd September

 My first task today is to drive to Appleton.
 I’m appearing live in studio on Josh Dukelow’s Fresh Take show on the WHBY radio station.
 It’s only around a half an hour drive and I arrive in plenty of time.
 I had a telephone interview last Monday morning so it’s great to finally meet Josh to be interviewed live on air.
 We chat for around 13 minutes or so and it turns out to be a really good interview.
 I particularly enjoy shouting out to everyone that has handed me Packers tickets so far such as Eric Jansen, Heather Heezen and Bon Lehman and Josh is gonna be taking me for Thursday night’s game against the Eagles.
 I jokingly tell Josh that we have to attend a 5am tailgate with The Fromigos, but Josh will be working that morning and so it’s more likely to be 5pm which is also more suitable for me as I want to remember the game.
 As soon as the interview is over I drive back to Green Bay and volunteer for three hours at Paul’s Pantry.
 I’m on scale duty again and it’s good to continue to help out in the local community.
-Once I’m back at the house I get a message from a local TV network who want to do a interview outside Lambeau at half 4.
+Once I’m back at the house I get a message from a local TV network who want to do an interview outside Lambeau at half 4.
 My Packers jacket is at Brad and Sandy’s house so I drive up to Howard so that I can wear it for the TV interview.
 Luckily Sandy is at home but is soon going to be flying out of Green Bay for work.
 For lunch I end up going for tacos again with Eric at Vintage Cantina.
-We have become good mate’s and we make plans to meet up for dinner and Monday night football.
+We have become good mates and we make plans to meet up for dinner and Monday night football.
 After lunch I’m back in the house to book a flight from Milwaukee to Dallas.
 Thankfully the scheduling for the Badgers-Kent State game was announced this morning for 11am on Saturday October 5th.
 This works really well for me as after the game I can drive to Milwaukee to catch a flight to Dallas.
 It’s really expensive to fly from Madison and there are no frequent flyer seats available that day, so I manage to find a decent flight from Milwaukee to Dallas via Chicago that leaves Milwaukee just after six in the evening and get’s me in just before 11 that night into Dallas Fort Worth airport.
 Using my Qantas points on American Airlines has most certainly saved me a lot of money.
 Once I have booked my flight for the Packers-Cowboys game I’m off to Lambeau for my TV interview.
 I’m not too sure where NBC 26 News are meeting me so I head to Lambeau Field Atrium for a soda water with lime and ending up making some new mates with a local family who are heading on a stadium tour shortly.
 It’s not long after they leave that I’m meeting reporter Ryan and cameraman Kyle at the Vince Lombardi statue just outside the stadium.
 Ryan asks the usual questions such as why I like the Packers and how I get to undertake such a unique adventure.
 Then Kyle gets me to pose for a few camera/film shots for tonight’s 10pm news.
 I was supposed to meet them back here at half six but they have been reassigned to a more news worthy segment - unbelievable.
-It’s been a couple of busy days so I end up having a nap back at the house before heading to Anduzzi’s Sport Club in Holmgren Way, not far from the Lambeau.
+It’s been a couple of busy days so I end up having a nap back at the house before heading to Anduzzi’s Sport Club in Holmgren Way, not far from Lambeau.
 Eric and I stay for a short while and decide to have dinner at Stadium View, a couple of minutes walk away and the scene of yesterday’s post game celebrations.
 As it’s Monday they have a special offer of double bubble so two for one drinks.
 Such drinks promotions have been banned in Australia due to alcohol fuelled violence but here in Wisconsin it doesn’t seem to encourage that.
 I hardly see any fights and people seem to be able to hold their drink better, despite the alcohol being so cheap.
 Maybe the high prices in Australia contribute to heavy pre loading which isn’t necessary over here.
 Also on Monday’s it’s 40 cent per wing night so the total bill of dinner and a few drinks for Eric comes out to a mere $20.
-All the bad (or good depending on your perspective) food and drinks is super cheap here in Wisconsin, even more so during midweek.
+All the bad (or good depending on your perspective) food and drinks are super cheap here in Wisconsin, even more so during midweek.
 The Monday night game between the Bears and Redskins is bit of an anti-climax as the Bears romp to an easy road victory.
 It’s nice to see Ha Ha Clinton-Dix score a touchdown due to him being a former Packer and also for having a great name.
 I drop Eric off at his mom’s place and then fill the car up with petrol (gas) before heading back to the house for some much needed sleep.

 Tuesday 24th September